rbeuseli/cpp-basics/tasks.md

    Also change the input argument back to a double, while still keeping the rounding behaviour.
 Modify main as needed to call both versions and test the behaviour.

+7. sort.cpp
+ * Write a program to sort an array of 100 doubles into ascending order.
+Use at least one function (in addition to main) to perform the actual sorting.
+Pass the array to be sorted as an argument.
+Specify the name of the file of numbers to be sorted via a command line argument.
+Use the file numbers.txt as input.